 All non-consumer 10DLC messages sent prior to Fall 2020 were traveling the gray route, as the systems and sanctioned route to support 10DLC were not yet fully operational.
 Many aggregators have been working to transition their traffic to the newly established sanctioned route.
 The best way to learn your aggregator’s transition plans is to ask them directly.

 T-Mobile's Code of Conduct has a list of prohibited content for non-consumer messaging campaigns.
 While illegal content will never be allowed, some campaigns do require additional review for evaluation of our exception process.
-If you’re looking to run a campaign with content that you are concerned may be prohibited, work with your aggregator to see if you are eligible for an approved exception.
+If you want to run a campaign with content that you are concerned may be prohibited, work with your aggregator to determine if you are eligible for an approved exception.
 Please note that prohibitions are about content and not the nature of the organization running the message.

 Only aggregators can connect directly to industry networks for non-consumer messaging.
 There are two reasons for this.
 First, non-consumer messaging campaigns often reach people across wireless providers and the aggregators maintain connections to all networks to have that reach for their clients.
 Second, non-consumer messaging campaigns have compliance obligations, and the aggregators help organizations navigate these requirements.